 Controlling NetLogo through Python with pyNetLogo

-The pyNetLogo connector is composed of a Python module and a Java class (respectively pyNetLogo and NetLogoLink, in Figure 1 below), which are linked with the JPype package through a Java Native Interface (JNI).
-The NetLogoLink Java class in turn communicates with the NetLogo API.
+The pyNetLogo connector is composed of a Python module and a Java class (respectively pyNetLogo and NetLogoLink, in Figure 1 below), which are linked with the JPype package through the Java Native Interface (JNI).
+An instance of the NetLogoLink Java class in turn communicates with the NetLogo API.
 This allows for bidirectional data exchanges between a Python environment (which can for instance be an interactive IPython Notebook) and a NetLogo model at runtime, with appropriate data type conversions between the two environments.
-The connector currently supports NetLogo 5.x and NetLogo 6.0.
+The connector currently supports both NetLogo 5.x and NetLogo 6.0.

 Figure 1: Interactions between Python and NetLogo

-The table below summarizes the basic functions available through the pyNetLogo connector.
+The table below summarizes the basic functions available in pyNetLogo.
 These functions are intended to provide “building blocks” for the interactive analysis of NetLogo models with Python, and largely replicate the basic functionality of the RNetLogo connector for the R environment (Thiele, Kurth, & Grimm, 2012b).

 Table 1: Basic PyNetLogo functions